Risk And Compliance Jobs in USA with Visa Sponsorship

 Which visa categories are available for risk and compliance professionals?

-H-1B is the most common path for non-Australians and non-Canadians.
+H-1B visa is the most common path for non-Australians and non-Canadians.
 Australian citizens can use the E-3 visa, which has no lottery and far lower competition.
-Canadians and Mexicans with qualifying degrees may be eligible under TN status in the financial services category.
+Canadians and Mexicans with qualifying degrees may be eligible under TN visa status in the financial services category.
 O-1A is an option for senior compliance professionals who can demonstrate extraordinary ability through publications, speaking engagements, or leadership of major regulatory initiatives.

 What degree do I need for a sponsored risk and compliance role?